tristanp299/quantum_scanner/README.md

 - **Advantages:** Provides detailed information about TLS implementation and certificates.
 - **Detection:** Appears as normal SSL/TLS handshake.
 - **Best For:** Identifying encryption services and analyzing certificate details.
+- **⚠️ OPSEC WARNING:** Uses full TCP connections that are logged by target systems.
+Creates significantly more forensic evidence than SYN scans.
+Only use when certificate details are essential for your operation.

 #### UDP Scan
 - **Description:** Probes UDP ports and analyzes ICMP responses.